MadPonyInteractive/MadQt/docs/ProjectManager/projects.md

 ***

 #### Creating new projects
-The first page you are presented with is the start page.
+The first page you are presented with is the start page.\
-Here you can create, add and remove projects.
+Here you can create, add and remove projects.\
-You can also drag and drop existing .mqpm files to add them to the list.
+You can also drag and drop existing .mqpm files to add them to the list.\
+To open an existing project simply double click on it.

 Press the "New Project" button to get started